 The very first impression of your email outreach is the subject line besides the sender name.

-You have a limited amount of space to make an impression and resonate with the recipient – at least enough that your email is opened.
-No matter how good or convincing your main body is, if your email is not opened because of the subject line, then all your efforts will be in vain.
+You have limited amount of space to make an impression and resonate with the recipient – at least enough that your email is opened.
+No matter how convincing the main body is, if your email is not opened because of the subject line, then all your efforts will be in vain.

 - Check if questions work better compared to statements